jrtashjian/esi-client/docs/Api/CalendarApi.md

 );
 $character_id = 56; // int | An EVE character ID
 $event_id = 56; // int | The id of the event requested
-$datasource = "datasource_example"; // string | The server name you would like data from
+$datasource = "tranquility"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
 $token = "token_example"; // string | Access token to use if unable to set a header